SophieU/SophieU/source/about/index.md

 it is not a matter of rosy cheeks,red lips adn supple knees. it is a matter of will,a auality of the imagination,a vigor of the emotions;
 it is the freshness of the deep springs of life.
-Youth means a temperamental predominance of courage over timidity, of the appetite for adventure
+Youth means a temperamental predominance of courage over timidity, of the appetite for adventure over the love of ease